Midrange Espresso Machines

 Lelit MaraX ($1700 US, less in Europe)

 In Short: The best home Heat Exchanger on the market, bar none.
 The cheapest usable option for E61 flow control.
+However its low debit pump and poor quality feet do hamper it somewhat.

 The Good: